Is Ben & Jerry’s frozen Greek yogurt healthy?

 It seems everyone loves Greek yogurt these days, including ice cream makers Ben & Jerry’s.
 Pritikin registered dietitian Kimberly Gomer, MS, RD, LDN, weighs in on B & J’s new line of frozen Greek yogurts.

 Many of you know that we’ve long been giddy about plain, fat-free Greek yogurt.
-Its thick creamy texture and tart flavors are a part of many popular food creations at the Pritikin Longevity Center, like our House Salad Dressing, Mashed Sweet Potatoes, and delish desserts like Banana Ginger Parfait.
+Its thick creamy texture and tart flavors are a part of many popular food creations at the Pritikin Longevity Center, like our Thousand Island Dressing and delish desserts like Banana Ginger Parfait.

 So we got intrigued (guardedly so) when we learned that the Vermont ice cream company, Ben & Jerry’s, was promoting a new line of Greek frozen yogurts.

 Well, it’s always good to keep your guard on.
 We recently reviewed the food labels for Ben & Jerry’s new yogurts.
 It turns out they’re far more like ice cream than the Greek yogurt we use and enjoy at Pritikin.